 You don't need many excuses to grow borage.
-With its brilliant blue starry flowers and charismatic fuzzy stems, borage is an herb with tons of garden appeal.
-This plant has a rich history of use as an herbal remedy but you might also consider borage cover crops to enrich soil.
+With its brilliant, blue, starry flowers and charismatic, fuzzy stems, borage is an herb with tons of garden appeal.
+This plant has a rich history of use as an herbal remedy, but you might also consider borage cover crops to enrich the soil.
 Using borage as green manure allows the nutrients brought up by the plant's deep taproot to be dispersed into the upper areas of soil when the plant composts.
 Borage returns high nitrogen to the soil when it is tilled back in.
 The result is healthy soil, rich in nutrients and deeply aerated earth.

 Borage Cover Crops and Fertilizer